 A West Indian manatee is thought to be able to live up to 60 years of age, possibly longer.

 14. They may be endangered.

 It’s thought that there are less than 6,000 manatees living in the wild today, though this number may be decreasing.

 15. Did manatees start out on dry land…?

 It’s believed that manatees actually evolved from ancient mammals which once lived on the land.
 However, these current beasts have no need to head to dry land, and therefore stay in the water.

 Manatees are, in some ways, thought to be able to give dolphins a run for their money in terms of brain training and testing.
 However, they are said to be trickier to motivate!

-Do you know any fun or interesting facts about Manatees?
-Let us know in the comments section below!
+Do you know any fun facts about Manatees?
+Share them in the comments below!